Cronkite Borderlands Initiative

 Telling the stories of our borders

-The Cronkite News Borderlands reporting team covers border, immigration and Indigenous issues across Arizona, with coverage appearing on Arizona PBS (which reaches 1.9 million households across the state) and across more than 100 other media outlets.
+Students in Cronkite News cover border, immigration and Indigenous issues across Arizona, with coverage appearing on Arizona PBS (which reaches 1.9 million households across the state) and across more than 100 other media outlets.

 The Southwest Borderlands Initiative receives generous funding from The Howard G. Buffett Foundation and has benefitted thanks to support from the Adelaida and Barry Severson Cronkite Global Initiatives fund.
 Students pursuing reporting projects abroad and in border communities may also benefit from financial assistance provided by the Angela and Bill Silcock Global Experience Fund.